-K. Sexual Violence and Sexual Harassment between children
+L. Sexual Violence and Sexual Harassment between children

 Sexual violence and sexual harassment can be between two children or a group of children.
-Girls are more likely to be victims and boy are more likely to be perpetrators of sexual harassment and children with SEND are likely to be more vulnerable.
-Sexual violence refers to rape, assault or initiation/hazing type violence and sexual harassment includes things such as sexual comments, jokes, physical behaviour such as deliberately brushing up against someone, sexting or upskirting.
+Girls are more likely to be victims and boy are more likely to be perpetrators of sexual harassment; children with SEND are likely to be more vulnerable.
+Sexual violence refers to rape, assault or initiation/hazing type violence and sexual harassment includes sexual comments, jokes, physical behaviour such as deliberately brushing up against someone, sexting and upskirting.